DanielShteinbok/Linphone_registration_investigation/README.md

 I then set the `IMPORTED_LOCATION` property for all of them to the location of the SO file on my computer.
 You will probably need to change this.

-I linked all these libraries (duh)
+I linked all these libraries

 I included the entire `include/` directory that was created when I built the SDK with CMake, this is wherever the header files end up (obviously, it should include `linphone/core.h`).